Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Polio vaccine is one of the recommended childhood immunizations.
 Children should get 1 dose (shot) of IPV at:

-Children who have received 3 doses of the IPV before age 4 should get a fourth dose before or at the time they start school.
+Children who have received 3 doses of the IPV before age 4 should get the fourth dose before or at the time they start school.
 The fourth dose is not needed if the third dose is received after age 4.

 The polio vaccine can be given as a shot by itself.
 Or it can be combined with another vaccine: